Officials: Army to put civilian in charge of criminal probes

 Longer-term changes would address how to improve the criminal investigations to better deter crime.

+The decision comes amid heightened attention within the Pentagon on ways to address sexual assaults and other discipline problems in the military.
+Defense Secretary Lloyd Austin's first directive after he took office in January ordered senior leaders to look into their sexual assault prevention programs, and he later created a panel to study the matter.

+The Fort Hood independent review panel, however, was created last year by former Army Secretary Ryan McCarthy.

 More than two dozen Fort Hood soldiers died in 2020, including in multiple homicides and suicides.
 Guillén's death and other cases prompted the independent review, which found that military leaders were not adequately dealing with high rates of sexual assault, harassment, drug use and other problems at the base.
-The review also concluded that the Army CID was understaffed, badly organized and had too few experienced investigators.
+The review panel, which released its findings last December, also concluded that the Army CID was understaffed, badly organized and had too few experienced investigators.

-Members of the independent review panel told Congress members in March that the CID investigators lacked the acumen to identify key leads and “connect the dots.”
+Members of the panel told Congress members in March that the CID investigators lacked the acumen to identify key leads and “connect the dots.”

 Christopher Swecker, chairman of the review panel, said the agents were “victims of the system,” which he said failed to train them and often had them doing administrative tasks.
 And he said the base leadership was focused on military readiness, and “completely and utterly neglected” the sexual assault prevention program.
 As a result, he said, lower-level unit commanders didn’t encourage service members to report assaults, and in many cases were shaming victims or were actually the perpetrators themselves.